muneebtator/PyRotater/README.md

  - Automatically create output directory if not created.
  - Have the parser sort the spreadsheet based on p-value and provide a 'passed' column.
  - Switch to job scheduler instead of directly running the qpAdm command.
- - Further work on model generations to generate more models for runs (e.g. option to drop reference populations sets/groups).
+ - Further work on model generations to generate more models for runs (e.g. option to drop source populations sets/groups).